-In connection with the credit agreement, on October 21, 2016, the Company issued to HCP-FVD, LLC a warrant to purchase 314,286 shares of the Company's common stock.
-The warrant has an exercise price of \$2.80 per share, an expiration date of October 21, 2026, and is transferable.
 Upon a "Fundamental Transaction," essentially the sale of the Company as defined in the warrant agreement, the warrant holder has the right thereafter to receive, upon exercise of the warrant, the same amount and kind of securities, cash or property as it would have been entitled to receive upon the occurrence of such Fundamental Transaction if the holder had been, immediately prior to such Fundamental Transaction, the holder of the number of common shares then issuable upon such exercise of the warrant.
-Alternatively, the holder may require us to purchase the warrant from the holder thereof for a cash amount equal to the greater of the Original Issuance Value (\$915,389) in respect of the remaining unexercised portion of the warrant and the Black-Scholes value of the remaining unexercised portion of the warrant through the date of consummation of the Fundamental Transaction.
-Pursuant to the terms of the warrant, the Company filed and caused to be effective a registration statement to register the resale of the shares of common stock underlying the warrant.
+Alternatively, the holder may require the Company to purchase the warrant from the holder thereof for a cash amount equal to the greater of the Original Issuance Value (\$1,936,535) in respect of the remaining unexercised portion of the warrant and the Black-Scholes value of the remaining unexercised portion of the warrant through the date of consummation of the Fundamental Transaction.
+Pursuant to the terms of the warrant, the Company will file and cause to be effective a registration statement to register the resale of the shares of common stock underlying the warrant.